upradhan93/matlab-proxy/README.md

 ```

 ## Using an already activated MATLAB with matlab-proxy
-`matlab-proxy` supports using an already activated MATLAB from `v0.6.0`.
-With the `Existing License` option selected, you can launch MATLAB without having to authenticate every time.
+`matlab-proxy` version `v0.7.0` introduces support for using an existing MATLAB license.
+Use the Existing License option only if you have an activated MATLAB.
+This allows you to start MATLAB without authenticating every time.

-Note: The package may not work as expected if the `Existing License` option is used with an unactivated MATLAB.

 ## Limitations
 This package supports the same subset of MATLAB features and commands as MATLAB® Online, except there is no support for Simulink® Online.